yolken/yolken-blog/site/_posts/2021-02-15-non-optimal-engineer-personas.md

 categories: general tech
 excerpt: |
     Software engineers are an interesting bunch.
-While quirks are fine, and I have a few myself, there are certain traits I've encountered that are genuinely counterproductive to my team's work.
-In this post, I want to explain what these are and how I try to deal with people who exhibit them.
+While quirks are fine, and I have a few myself, there are certain traits that show up on the personality side that can be genuinely counterproductive to my team's work.
+In this post, I want to explain what these are and how I try to deal with them.
 ---

 Software engineers are an interesting bunch.
-Over the course of my career thus far, I've interacted with hundreds of colleagues, and it feels like I've seen everything- people who refuse to wear shoes, people who can't make eye contact when talking, people who voluntarily start their day at 6PM, and many other behaviors that would be considered "weird" in normal workplaces.
+Over the course of my career thus far, I've interacted with hundreds of colleagues, and it feels like I've seen everything- people who won't wear shoes, people who refuse to have their ID picture taken, people who voluntarily start their day at 9PM, and many other behaviors that would be considered "weird" in normal workplaces.

 Most of these quirks don't bother me, and I have a few of my own.
-However, there are certain traits I've encountered, particularly on the personality side, that are genuinely counterproductive to my team's work.
-In this post, I want to explain what these are and how I try to deal with people who exhibit them.
+However, there are certain traits that show up on the personality side that can be genuinely counterproductive to my team's work.
+In this post, I want to explain what these are and how I try to deal with them.

+Note that I'm *not* trying to demonize or stigmatize anyone here as I think everyone, myself included, exhibits these traits sometimes to a certain extent.
+Rather, the point is to understand what they are, recognize when they're getting in the way, and mitigate their effects so that we can all be happier and more productive as we're trying to get our work done.

 ## Non-optimal personas